-On average, listings lease in the $20's per square foot per year.
-The Oklahoma City submarket is seeing a a rise in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 6% increase in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Oklahoma City region is seeing a an increase in rates.
+In the last 3 months, the median rate increased $1 per sqft per year.
+That's a 6% rise in rent.

 Compared to the rest of the Oklahoma City market, the Oklahoma City submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 535 listings have been made available, so you'll want to check back regularly for new listings.
-About 1% of the listings in the Oklahoma City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 540 listings have been posted online, so you'll want to check back regularly for new listings.
+About 3% of the listings in the Oklahoma City are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,500 sqft.
-Most buildings in this area are close to 2 stories.
+Even though the median size is 2,630 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are approximately 2 stories.
 Most buildings in this market were built in 1981 and are Class B.